Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Februari 2025 18.18.35 UTC
+- WIB: Minggu, 2 Februari 2025 19.40.57 UTC
-- WITA: Minggu, 2 Februari 2025 19.18.35 UTC
+- WITA: Minggu, 2 Februari 2025 20.40.57 UTC
-- WIT: Minggu, 2 Februari 2025 20.18.35 UTC
+- WIT: Minggu, 2 Februari 2025 21.40.57 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

 Kategori: technology